sharang-ramana/Customer-Onboarding/README.md

     <div align="center">
         <img src="images/SignupScreen.png" width="100%" height="100%">
     </div>
-    Fill in the required details on each screen and proceed until you reach the final step, where you'll see the message `Your account is created successfully!`

 2. **Event Tracking:**
     At each step of the signup form, take note that an event is produced to the `events` topic in Confluent Cloud.
 The record key for each event is your email ID, which you entered on the signup page.